maproulette/docs/_documentation/creating-challenges/06-styling-task-features.en_US.md

 ## Customizing task styling during challenge setup

-On the "Configure property-based behavior" step when creating/editing a challenge, you can choose to customize task property styles.
+Challenges could also carry styling rules of their own, set up on the "Configure property-based behavior" step when creating or editing a challenge.

 ![](/media/configure_custom_styles.png){:width="544"}